Mayaro man pleads guilty to bestiality - Trinidad and Tobago Newsday

 A Mayaro labourer has been put on a bond to keep the peace for three years after he pleaded guilty to bestiality.

-The man, Rodney Lawrence, who is now in his 40s, was sentenced by Justice Kathy Ann Waterman-Latchoo on June 11.
+The man, who is now in his 40s, was sentenced by Justice Kathy Ann Waterman-Latchoo on June 11.

 The judge encouraged him in strong terms to avoid trouble and remain in the confines of the law.

-It was the prosecution’s evidence that Lawrence was caught red-handed on April 23, 2012, in the Mayaro district with the male dog, described as a “pothound” named Whitey.
+It was the prosecution’s evidence that the man was caught red-handed on April 23, 2012, in the Mayaro district with the male dog, described as a “pothound” named Whitey.

 The dog was tied by the neck under a mango tree.

-The resident told police Lawrence’s vest was over the dog’s mouth, and when seen by a villager, Lawrence was not wearing pants and was kneeling on a mattress, with a copy of a newspaper, engaging in a sexual act with the dog.
+The resident told police the man's vest was over the dog’s mouth, and when seen by a villager, he was not wearing pants and was kneeling on a mattress, with a copy of a newspaper, engaging in a sexual act with the dog.

-When seen, Lawrence jumped a fence but police caught him a short while later close to his home.
+When seen, the man jumped a fence but police caught him a short while later close to his home.
 When held, he allegedly told police he was beaten in the bush but later admitted what he did.

 At the time of the incident, police reported receiving complaints from residents of strange noises coming from a forested area close to Tham Trace at night.